Skip to main content

 Drink bottled or purified water only

-Tap water in Rwanda is not safe for visitors to drink.
-Stick to bottled water with sealed caps or properly purified water.
+Tap water in Rwanda isn't safe for visitors to drink.
+Stick to bottled water with the seal intact, or water you've properly purified yourself.

 HIGH